somoslosdorados/KDNA/README.md

 In the following steps we will see how the project works.

 ## Commands line
-Here you can find all the command you need to manage the project.
+Here you can find all the command you need to manage the application.

 ### Help